-The SortCL program in the IRI Voracity platform or consituent IRI CoSort product is a popular, and powerful, data preparation solution.
-SortCL rapidly combines data transformation for big, structured data sources, and produces hand-offs, in the table and file layouts that BI tools need.
-Using SortCL with BOBJ can dramatically improve reporting times.
+The SortCL program in the IRI Voracity platform or constituent IRI CoSort product is a popular and powerful data preparation solution for Business Objects.
+SortCL rapidly combines data transformation, data quality, and data masking for big, structured data sources.
+And it produces hand-offs int eh table and file layouts that BI tools need.
+Using SortCL with BOBJ can thus dramatically improve reporting times.

 A simple laptop-based benchmark recently proved the point.
 When BOBJ performed the necessary sort, join, and aggregation transforms on 100MB file sources for a report, the entire job took 70 seconds.
 The same transforms run in one CoSort SortCL program took 23 seconds, with the results available to multiple applications.
 The Business Objects user only needed another six seconds to run the report, so the entire job using CoSort took only 29 seconds.